francisfuzz/color-fidget/README.md

 # color-fidget

-A relaxing application that lets you change the screen's color with a touch.
+A relaxing application that lets you change the screen's color on hover or touch.

 ## Demo